-A similar campaign, most likely by the same crime group, was observed at the end of 2017, but that one delivered the Netwire trojan.
-This trojan is significantly more sophisticated.
+A similar campaign, most likely by the same crime group, was observed at the end of 2017, but that one delivered the HSBC Bank trojan.
+This new trojan is significantly more sophisticated.
 The HSBC name has been used in numerous email scams over the past several years, some specifically aimed at HSBC customers and others, like this one, capitalizing on HSBC’s name recognition to lure other targets.

 Email pretending to come from HSBC Bank Advice, displaying an @hsbc.com email address to appear more legitimate.

 The attachment was an ISO file containing a Windows executable, which opens the trojan.

 The extracted executable trojan uses multiple techniques to evade detection and make analysis difficult.
 This campaign leverages process injection technique; allocate RWE memory and write the malicious code in sensitive process to steal sensitive credentials (use ZwAllocateVirtualMemory, NtWriteVirtualMemory and RtlCreateUserThread useful functions API); check for debugger; and reads data related to saved browser credentials.